Bones Reveal The Brontosaurus Had An Older, Massive Cousin In South Africa

 As McPhee put it, they think it had "about twice the volume of an African elephant."

 Around the time the creature roamed, dinosaurs were thought to be smaller.
-"I was really surprised that they found a dinosaur this big, this old," says Adelphi University Biology professor Michael D'Emic, who specializes in the evolution of dinosaur growth and was not involved in the research.
+"I was really surprised that they found a dinosaur this big, this old," says Adelphi University assistant biology professor Michael D'Emic, who specializes in the evolution of dinosaur growth and was not involved in the research.

 And there was something else that was surprising.